Resources for Supporting Families Coping with Chronic Illness

 Educators and Schools

 Diabetes generally requires time-sensitive management of insulin and blood sugar levels; students with diabetes generally will need care during the school day.
-This training curriculum developed by the American Diabetes Association gives school personnel the information they need to keep students with diabetes safe.
+This training curriculum, developed by the American Diabetes Association gives school personnel the information they need to keep students with diabetes safe.

 Back to table of contents